Delta Kernel Java User Guide

 The first step is to resolve the output data schema.
 This is often required by the connector/ engine to resolve and validate the logical plan of the query (if the concept of logical plan exists in your engine).
 To achieve this, the connector has to do the following.
 At a high level query plan is a tree of operators where the leaf-level operators generate or read data from storage/tables and feed it upwards towards the parent operator nodes.
 This data transfer happens until it reaches the root operator node where the query is finalized (either the results are sent to the client or data is written to another table).

-• the schema is derived from the operator above the write that feeds the data to the write operator.
+SQL query);the schema is derived from the operator above the

 import io.delta.kernel.*;